Skip to contents

 Note

-Beckett has been designed to deal with weighted bipartite networks.
-Note that if weight = FALSE, a weight of 1 will be assigned to each pair of nodes.
-Do not forget to indicate which of the first two columns is dedicated to the site nodes (i.e. primary nodes) and species nodes (i.e. feature nodes) using the arguments site_col and species_col.
-The type of nodes returned in the output can be chosen with the argument return_node_type equal to both to keep both types of nodes,sites to preserve only the sites nodes and species to preserve only the species nodes.
+Beckett's algorithm is designed to handle weighted bipartite networks.
+If weight = FALSE, a weight of 1 will be assigned to each pair of nodes.
+Ensure that the site_col and species_col arguments correctly identify the respective columns for site nodes (primary nodes) and species nodes (feature nodes).
+The type of nodes returned in the output can be selected using the return_node_type argument: "both" to include both node types, "site" to return only site nodes, or "species" to return only species nodes.

 References